-What Is An Eyelid Chalazion?
+What Causes Eyelid Chalazion?

 It is due to a blocked tear gland in the eyelid.
-It occurs due to a common condition called blepharitis, which cause the many tiny tear glands in the eyelids to produce thick oily secretions.
-Styes are generally small in size and form as tiny bumps on the inner or outer eyelid, sometimes as a result of a bacterial infection.
+It occurs due to a common condition called blepharitis, which causes the many tiny tear glands in the eyelids to produce thick oily secretions.
+Styes are generally small in size and form as tiny but visible bumps on the inner or outer eyelid.
+Sometimes they also arise as a result of a bacterial infection.
 In short, it is a collection of thick mucus brought about by an inflammatory response.

 How To Prevent A Stye

-A new eyelid sty can be painful, but that is usually temporary, lasting hours to days.
+How Long Will a Chalazion Last?A new eyelid stye can be painful, but that is usually temporary, lasting hours to days.
 A sty usually goes away on its own.
 However, some styes don’t go away and result in a chalazion, which is painless.
 It is a collection of thick mucus and inflammatory response.
 Treatment options depend on the size and exact location of the chalazion.
-Treatment options include aggressive eyelid hygiene, injection of a medicine into the chalazion, and surgical drainage.
+Treatment options include aggressive eye fold hygiene, injection of a medicine into the chalazion, and surgical drainage.
 Dr. Taban uses a special combination of steroid and 5FU mixture to inject chalazions, which usually cause resolution of the chalazion in days to a few weeks without leaving any scars.
 Dr. Taban has contributed to many textbooks regarding the treatment and procedure process of eyelid chalazions.